 Three cases where it is fully justified:

-3. With dedicated zoom eyepiece (see section 11.3 on Hyperion Zoom + barlow 2.25×), where the barlow doesn't just add focal lengths: it shifts the entire range towards the planetary, giving a coherent tool with infinite focal lengths.
+- With dedicated zoom eyepiece (See Section 12.3 on the Hyperion Zoom + 2.25× Barlow lens), where the Barlow lens does more than just add focal lengths: it shifts the entire range toward the planetary range and provides a consistent tool for infinite focal lengths.

 Apart from these cases: a fixed eyepiece at the right focal length always gives an image that's at least as good, without any additional handling, and rarely costs more in the end.